typicalfo/jarlsmad-tavern/README.md

 - Explore more about deploying with Netlify in the [Netlify documentation](https://docs.netlify.com/).
 - You can learn more about TanStack in the [TanStack documentation](https://tanstack.com).
-- Learn more about integrating AI with Anthropic's Claude API in the [Anthropic API documentation](https://console.anthropic.com/docs).
+- Learn more about integrating AI with Venice AI API in the [Venice API documentation](https://docs.venice.ai/).
 - Learn about using Convex for database storage in the [Convex documentation](https://docs.convex.dev/).